andrewt3000/DL4NLP/README.md

 Dai, Le 2015 "With pretraining, we are able to train long short term memory recurrent networks up to a few hundred timesteps, thereby achieving strong performance in many text classification tasks, such as IMDB, DBpedia and 20 Newsgroups."

-##Machine Translation
+##Neural Machine Translation
-In 2014, neural machine translation performance became comprable to state of the art statistical machine translation.
+In 2014, neural machine translation (NMT) performance became comprable to state of the art statistical machine translation(SMT).

 [Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation](http://arxiv.org/pdf/1406.1078v3.pdf) ([abstract](https://arxiv.org/abs/1406.1078))
 Cho et al. 2014 Breakthrough deep learning paper on machine translation.
 Introduces basic sequence to sequence model which includes two rnns, an encoder for input and a decoder for output.